University of West Georgia

-The University of West Georgia is a public university in Carrollton, Georgia.
+The University of West Georgia is a public university in Carrollton, Georgia, United States.
 The university offers a satellite campus in Newnan, Georgia, select classes at its Douglasville Center, and off-campus Museum Studies classes at the Atlanta History Center in Atlanta, Georgia.
-A total of 13,238 students, including 10,411 undergraduate and 2,827 graduate, were enrolled as of Fall 2019.
+A total of 14,394 students, including 9,157 undergraduate and 5,237 graduate, were enrolled as of fall 2024.
 The university is also one of four comprehensive universities in the University System of Georgia.

 History

-In 1906 the decision to create the Fourth District Agricultural and Mechanical School occurred in response to a call for "more realistic educational program for rural youth" aged 13 to 21.
+In 1906 the decision to create the Fourth District Agricultural and Mechanical School occurred in response to a call for a "more realistic educational program for rural youth" aged 13 to 21.
 The Bonner plantation was chosen as the location for the school.

 John H. Melson served as the school's first principal from 1908 to 1920.
-John Melson and his wife Penelope worked intimately along beside the students who attended the school and further enhanced the institution.
+John Melson and his wife Penelope worked intimately alongside the students who attended the school and further enhanced the institution.
 In addition, Penelope Melson was the one responsible for creating the library at the college.
 In January 1908, she conducted a "book shower" which provided the school with a little over 300 manuscripts.

-In 1920 Irvine S. Ingram, who UWG's library is named after, became Melson's successor and the second principal of the A&M school.
+In 1920 Irvine S. Ingram, whom UWG's library is named after, became Melson's successor and the second principal of the A&M school.
 He married fellow faculty member Martha Munro in 1921 and they had one daughter, Anne, in 1924.
 Ingram was instrumental in developing the concept of "extension" education and adult-education offerings along with a summer school program for local teachers to develop their skills.
 The school's name (Fourth District Agricultural and Mechanical School) was changed to West Georgia College in 1933 and it became a two-year institution.
 When this occurred, Ingram became the college's first president.
 He served until 1960 and was succeeded by William H. Row.
 Shortly after, Row died from a heart attack and Ingram filled in as president for six months in 1961 until James E. Boyd was appointed to the position.
-While president, Ingram saw West Georgia became a four-year institution in 1957.
+While president, Ingram saw West Georgia become a four-year institution in 1957.
 He can also be credited with obtaining a substantial grant of $250,000 from the Rosenwald Foundation used to expand the college's facilities and programs, including the Sanford building, originally used as a library and creating the College in the Country program, initially an adult or continuing education program that eventually involved student teachers from the college, and foreign exchange programs that brought national recognition to the college.